prplecake/mastopinner/README.md

 This extension adds a thumb-tack button to the Mastodon web UI allowing you to easily save a status to your pinboard account.

-At this time this is very much still a work in progress.

 Right now the extension saves the status text as the bookmark title, trimming to the length limit, if necessary.
 If there's more, the status will be saved in the description.